sheldonhull/sheldonhull.hugo/content/blog/bump-nuspec-file-version-with-powershell.md

 date: 2019-06-17T14:00:00+00:00
 title: Bump nuspec file version with powershell
 slug: bump-nuspec-file-version-with-powershell
-excerpt: " This snippet should help give you a way to bump a nuspec file version programmatically."
+summary: " This snippet should help give you a way to bump a nuspec file version programmatically."
 tags:
 - chocolatey
 - azuredevops